QuarkNerd/blog/cprice/_posts/2015-08-06-an-adventure-in-svg-filter-land.md

 # Annotations

 Vertical line annotations are normally used to highlight events such as relevant news stories or instrument events.
-However, as there isn't any context in this case and they look a little like they follow a fibonacci seqeuence, let's use that as the starting point for our version.
+However, as there isn't any context in this case and they look a little like they follow a Fibonacci sequence, let's use that as the starting point for our version.

 Again we create a new component for the vertical lines which itself uses the `line` component -